git/git.github.io/rev_news/drafts/edition-85.md

 __Light reading__
 - [How to Really Use Git: 10 Rules to Make Git More Useful](https://hackernoon.com/how-to-really-use-git-10-rules-to-make-git-more-useful) by Bruno Brito on HackerNoon.
+- [Git and GitHub for Marketing Teams](https://www.git-tower.com/blog/git-for-marketing-teams/) by Bruno Brito on Tower's blog.

 __Git tools and sites__